didrikmunther/DevilScript/README.md

 # DevilScript

 ##### Variables
-`a = 5` Creates a variable named 'a' with value '5'
+`a = 5` Creates a variable named "a" with value "5"